 License No. and State:

-I offer flexibility by providing evening appointments, with availability ranging from 4 pm to 10 pm, ensuring convenience for clients.
+I offer flexibility by providing evening appointments, with availability as late as 10 pm, ensuring convenience for clients.

 Wanting to be of service to others, I started volunteering at a crisis line and learned about the traumatized and overwhelming lives of the callers.
 I wanted to get the best education and quality supervised experience possible to be able to help people just like the callers get the care they deserve.
 I obtained my Bachelor of Arts (B.A.) in Psychology from California State University, Los Angeles.
 I then attended Pepperdine University and earned first my Master of Arts (M.A.) in Clinical Psychology and then my Doctor of Psychology (Psy.D.).